DataONEorg/d1_python/README.md

 Notes:

-* If the `YAPF` or `trailing-whitespace` hooks modify the file that is being committed, the hooks will show as `Failed` and the commit is aborted.
-This provides an opportunity to examine the reformatted file and run the unit and integration tests again in order make sure the reformat did not break anything.
-A new commit can then be issued to commit the file.
-If no modifications have been made to the file, the commit then goes through, with the hooks showing a status of `Passed`.
+* If the `YAPF` or `trailing-whitespace` hooks modify any of the files being committed, the hooks will show as `Failed` and the commit is aborted.
+This provides an opportunity to examine the reformatted files and run the unit and integration tests again in order make sure the reformat did not break anything.
+A new commit can then be issued.
+If no modifications have been made, the commit then goes through, with the hooks showing a status of `Passed`.

 * `Flake8` only performs validation, not formatting.
-If validation fails, the issues must be fixed in order to commit the file.
+If validation fails, the issues should be fixed before committing.
 The modifications may then trigger a new formatting by `YAPF` and/or `trailing-whitespace`, thus requiring a new commit.

-* If desired, the number commits to issue can be reduced with workflow adjustments:
+* If desired, the number of extra commits can be reduced with workflow adjustments:

   * **trailing whitespace**: Use an editor that can strip trailing whitespace on save.
 E.g., for PyCharm, this setting is at `Editor > General > Strip trailing spaces on Save`.